gitter-badger/UncommonSense.Nav.Automation/Demo/README.md

 # UncommonSense.Nav.Automation Demo script

 This folder contains a demo script (`Demo.ps1`) that demonstrates some of the possibilities of UncommonSense.Nav.Automation.
 Since your working procedures are very likely to differ from mine, I strongly encourage you to take the script as your starting point and tweak it as you see fit.
+To use it, first install the script module from the main folder of this repo, according to the steps in the README.md there.

 `Demo.ps1` uses: